danrejsa/sample/ReadME.md

 # my App
 ** This is my first sample App!
 Danrejsa !!!
 ** Welcome to FACEBOOK Pytorch Program.
+Thanks